stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 The enumeration names are taken from the KTX documentation.

-The header is followed by the texel dimensions and byte planes of the image which we ignore (for the moment anyway):
+The header is followed by the texel dimensions and byte planes of the image which are ignored (for the moment anyway):

 ```java
 // Skip texel dimensions